microsoft/accessibility-insights-action/docs/usage.md

 ## Troubleshooting

+-   If the action didn't trigger as you expected, go to the ["on" section](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#on) of your yml file.
+Make sure any listed branch names are correct for your repository.
-If the action fails to execute, you can check the build logs for execution errors.
+-   If the action fails to complete, you can check the build logs for execution errors.
 Using the template above, these logs will be in the `Scan for A11y issues` step.
+-   If you can't find an artifact, note that our action only saves the results to disk.
+Your workflow must include an `actions/upload-artifact` step to add that folder to your check results.
+See the "Basic template" above.